How Meditation Help Stress, Anxiety and Insomnia?

 - Meditation calms the mind and allows for improved cognitive function and focus

-- It also alleviates some of the physical causes of insomnia, by lowering blood pressure and easing the physical pain for people with chronic conditions like arthritis.
+- alleviates some of the physical causes of insomnia, by lowering blood pressure and easing the physical pain for people with chronic conditions like arthritis.

 Mindful meditation may be learned in many ways: from a teacher, from books and audio recordings or from videos widely available on the internet.(Source)